xiaoqiangkx/cpp_primer/README.md

 Copy Constructor
 ----------------

+> Copy Initialization build a temp object, then call direct-initialization.

 > copy initialization(=) always create a temp object, then use copy constructor to copy.
 It's used for being compatiable with C syntax which use `=` to initial data.

 ```cpp